-Hearing Association (ASHA).
+Hearing Association (ASHA) and the Vermont Agency of Education.

-The Eleanor M. Luse Center for Communication: Speech, Language, and Hearing, is an integral part of the department and a primary practicum site for first year graduate students.
+The UVM Eleanor M. Luse Center for Communication: Speech, Language, and Hearing, is an integral part of the department and a primary practicum site for first- and second-year graduate students.
 Additionally, many community partners provide clinical experiences for the graduate students.
-In the 2019-2020 academic year, the department had 35 residential graduate students and close to undergraduate majors.
+In the 2021-2022academic year, the department had 36 residential graduate students and approximately 80 undergraduate majors.